 In an era of fintech vs. banking, Torres addressed that banks shouldn’t be worried about fintechs taking over, as it’s more about bringing great innovation and disruption to the market through open platforms that can be offered to customers.

 Charlotte Hogg, CEO of Visa Europe adds that “consumers have to feel in control of their financial lives and banks need to enable that.”
 In regards to the threat of fintechs, Hogg also believes that the financial network must be open so that everyone can benefit from what new players have to offer.

 The new wave of payments

 Wozniak discussed how payments are changing, using Apple Pay as an example to highlight the move towards seamless payments.
 Wozniak stated that Apple has always been about ease of use and simplifying processes for the consumer.
 This approach has transformed Apple’s perspective to payments - by only simplifying and removing friction from the payments process.

 And it’s not just mobile banking that’s making waves in the industry.
 Globally, electronic payments have already surpassed cash.
 In the UK, Finland and Denmark, less than 10% of all transactions are done in cash, while in Sweden, that figure is a mere 1%.

-Hogg mentioned that our approach to payments has shifted: they need to be simple, seamless and secure.
+Hogg mentioned that our approach to payments has shifted: they need to be simple, seamless and secure - read more about this here.
 A great example of this is the London Underground, where 50% of the journeys are paid with a contactless card, which results to around 2.5 million contactless transactions a day.
 A commuters journey and experience must comply to the principles of being simple, seamless and secure.